Dipeshpal/OpenCV-Face-Recognition/README.md

    ```
    python face_recognition.py
    ```

+7. Now it will ask you to choose choice 1/2/3 and just run it and see what these choice are.

 This will do all the things for you.
 It will use images in "images_dataset" directory to create dataset (dataset of image with features and labels, train and test dataset with features and labels).
 Then it will now train the model with train dataset and create model then test the model with test dataset also find accuracy and check "capture_image.jpg" with trained model.